watsoninfosec/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 clear
 ~~~

-Look for you interface name mines was **enp1s0** and change you values to match you network card info:
+Look for your interface name mines was **enp1s0** and change you values to match you network card info:

 - You should see a file like this one after you list the directory contents: